Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 Why *was* he on standby for this mission?
 Sometimes Powell’s motives were just *impossible* to fathom.
 Either he wasn’t on the team for this one, in which case why was he Suited up and ready to jump in claws-first, or he *was* in which case why wasn’t he over on the *Racing Thunder* with Regaari and the Whitecrests?
 Was he on the HEAT or not?

-But...Powell was the Boss, and he’d shown plenty of times that he was Boss for a reason.
+But...
+Powell was the Boss, and he’d shown plenty of times that he was Boss for a reason.
 So the only thing to do was to trust him, sit back, and wait.

 And itch.